 Why This Matters More Than You Think

 There are only two options for how salvation works.
 Either God is the decisive cause, or you are.
-Either your salvation rests on His choice, or it rests on yours.
-There is no middle ground — because even if you say God does 99% and you do 1%, your 1% is still the deciding factor.
-Without your contribution, the 99% accomplishes nothing.
-That makes you the hero of the story, not God.
+There is no middle ground — a deciding sliver, however small, still makes you the hero of the story, not God.

 The doctrines of grace say: God is 100% the cause.
 Faith itself is His gift (Ephesians 2:8-9).
 You did not produce it.
 You received it from the same God who chose you, bought you, called you, and will keep you.
 From first to last, salvation is the Lord's.